Why You Really Should Learn Spanish If You’re Travelling Latin America

-English is widespread worldwide but in Latin America, like many places elsewhere, learning English is a privelege and therefore mainly limited to those with money; the middle classes and above.
-Without Spanish, conversations with locals will be restricted to those from within a certain economic stratum (and even then to the percentage within that stratum who can speak English).
+English is widespread worldwide but in Latin America, like many places elsewhere, learning English is a privelege and mainly limited to those with money; the middle classes and above.
+Without Spanish, conversations with locals will be restricted to those from a certain economic background (and even then to the percentage within that stratum who can speak English).
 Finding a fluent English speaker from a working class background would be a very impressive feat, from poverty, closer to a miracle.
-When talking about anything from the history or politics of the country to the local neighbourhood, the information and opinions you get, which will inform your impression and perception of the place and its people, will be skewed and unbalanced because you’re missing the voice of a huge part of the population.
-In a poorer country like Bolivia, where 60% of the population live below the national poverty line and almost noone speaks English, it’d be impossible to get a balanced view of what Bolivians as a whole feel about their country.
+When talking about anything from the history or politics of the country to the local neighbourhood, the information and opinions you get – which will inform your impression and perception of the place and its people – will be skewed and unbalanced because you’re missing the voice of a huge part of the population.
+In a poorer country like Bolivia, where 60% of the population live below the national poverty line and almost no one speaks English, it’d be impossible to get a balanced view of what Bolivians as a whole feel about their country.

 People & Conversation